This search form will search the current Howell Area Archives indexes:

 - Birth Record Index (1868–1909) Information for Birth records over 100 years old have been indexed and copies of the actual recordings (not certificates) are maintained in the Archives.
 Birth Certificates must be obtained from the Livingston County Court House.

-- Marriage Record Index (1836–1933) Names found in the will be found in the Marriage Records listing for Livingston County dated 1836 – 1870.
-That book is available in book M043A in the archives.
+- Marriage Record Index (1836–1933) Names found in the index will be found in the Marriage Records listing for Livingston County dated 1836 – 1870 in book M043A in the archives.
 Certificates of Marriage must be obtained from the Livingston County Court House.

 - Death Record Index (1867–1948) The Death Record Index will indicate if the person you are searching for died in Livingston County.
 Certificates of Death must be obtained from the Livingston County Court House.